pypa/distlib/docs/database.rst

       :file:`{project}-{version}.dist-info/{path}`.  *path* should be a
-      ``'/'``-separated path relative to the ``.dist-info`` directory or an absolute path; if it is an absolute path and doesn't start with the path to the :file:`.dist-info` directory, a :class:`PackagingError` is raised.
+      ``'/'``-separated path relative to the ``.dist-info`` directory or an absolute path; if it is an absolute path and doesn't start with the path to the :file:`.dist-info` directory, a :class:`DistlibException` is raised.

       If *binary* is ``True``, the file is opened in binary mode.